dfinity/interface-spec/spec/index.md

 #### Synchronous canister calling {#http-sync-call}

-A synchronous update call, also known as a "call and await", is a specific type of update call.
-It operates on the principle that if the canister call completes within a reasonable time, the replica will respond to the user's HTTPS request with a certified response.
+A synchronous update call, also known as a "call and await", is a type of update call where the replica will respond with a certificate if the call completes within one execution round.

-This means that when the replica returns the certified result in its response to the original HTTPS request, the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the status of the call.
+The purpose of the synchronous call endpoint is to allow the user to get a certificate with response from the IC.
+This means that if a certificate is returned, the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.

-However, if the call does not complete within a reasonable time, the replica will reply to the original HTTPS request indicating that the update call was accepted by the IC for asynchronous processing.
-In this case, the user will need to revert to the same behavior as for asynchronous update calls.
-This means the user must poll the Internet Computer to determine the call's status.
+A certificate is returned by the IC to the user if:

+-   The execution of the call completes within one execution round, and the status is certified by the IC within the ingress expiry time.
+The status will be either `replied`, `rejected` or `done`.

+-   The call expires before it is queued and is dropped by the IC.
+The status of the call will be `unknown` with the certificate time stamp at a later time than the ingress expiry time.

+The synchronous call endpoint is useful for users as it removes the networking overhead of polling the IC to determine the status of their call.

-Synchronous calls are therefore best suited for update calls that complete quickly.
+Synchronous calls are therefore best suited for calls that are fast and expected to complete within one execution round.
+If a call does not complete within one execution round, the replica won't return a certificate and the user will need to poll the IC to determine the status of the call.

 ### Request: Call {#http-call}